bburns/PyVoyager/README.md

 Version 0.5 inprogress

-(I'm in the process of moving the system from Windows to Linux so it can use ISIS [21] - will require switching from PDS archives to EDR archives).
+(I'm in the process of moving the system from Windows to Linux so it can use ISIS [21] - will also require switching from PDS archives to EDR archives).

 PyVoyager automatically creates and stabilizes Voyager flyby movies - the eventual goal is to produce a single movie with titles and audio as automatically as possible, with each planet and target having a separate segment.